sagar-pathak/routine-master/README.md

 routine-master
 ==============

-Routine Master is an Android application project which is an attempt to degitalize the classroom routine system.
+Routine Master is an Android application project which fetchs the classroom routine and assignment from its webserver directly to android mobile phone.

 <b>Project Member</b><br/>
 Sagar Pathak (Roll No: 31) <br/>